 Despite what the name implies, “No Refusal” does not mean that you can’t refuse to give a chemical sample.
 You absolutely can refuse to take a breathalyzer test or a blood test any time of year in Texas if you are pulled over for a DWI.
 Your right to do so is still intact during No Refusal weekends.

-Bear in mind, you cannot refuse a chemical test when the police have a search warrant, don’t fight the police.
+Bear in mind that you cannot refuse a chemical test when the police have a search warrant; don’t fight the police.
 Further, refusing the breath or blood test could result in your driver’s license being suspended for a longer period of time.

 Blass Law Can Represent You on a DWI Charge

 A DWI arrest is a serious offense that threatens your future and your freedom.
 If you’re pulled over on No Refusal Weekend, tell the officer you want to talk to your attorney.
 Then, call Blass Law.
 A Texas DWI defense lawyer on our team can advise you of your rights and present your best options.